-- A class of painkillers called nonsteroidal anti-inflammatories, (NSAIDs)
+- a class of painkillers called nonsteroidal anti-inflammatory drugs (NSAIDs)

 Less common causes of stomach ulcers include:

-- Excess stomach acidity (hyperacidity) - this can occur for a range of reasons, including genetics, smoking, stress, and some foods
+- Excess stomach acidity, or hyperacidity: This can occur for a range of reasons, including genetics, smoking, stress, and some foods.

-- Zollinger-Ellison - a disease that causes an excess of stomach acid to be produced (rare)
+- Zollinger-Ellison syndrome: This is a rare disease that causes an excess of stomach acid to be produced.

-Certain behaviors and factors increase the chances of developing a stomach ulcer; these include:
+Certain behaviors and factors increase the chances of developing a stomach ulcer.

-- Age - they are more common in individuals over 50.
-People of any age can develop a stomach ulcer, but they are much less common in children.
+Stomach ulcers are more common in individuals over 50 years of age.
+People can develop a stomach ulcer at any age, but they are much less common in children.
 The risk in children is higher if their parents smoke.

 NSAID drugs and stomach ulcers

-A group of painkillers known as NSAIDs carry a risk of stomach ulcers.
+A group of painkillers known as NSAIDs carries a risk of stomach ulcers.
 The two best-known NSAIDs are aspirin and ibuprofen.

 The risk of ulcers increases if the drugs are taken in high doses, or regularly for a long time.

-Stronger NSAIDs needed on prescription are riskier for stomach ulcers than those that can be bought over the counter.
+Stronger NSAIDs, such as those that need a prescription, are riskier for stomach ulcers than those that can be bought over-the-counter (OTC).